Learn

 charge → opłata / ładować / oskarżać

-But the learner still needs to know:
+But the learner may still need examples:

 charge a phone